gustavoh430/Docker-EKS/README.md

 Let's take a look at the key concepts of Kubernetes

 1. Cluster: A set of node machines which are running the conternarized application (Worker Node) or the node controller (Master Node)
-2. Nodes: Physical or virtual machines with a certain hardware capacity which host one or multiple Pods and communicate with the Cluster.
+2. Nodes: Physical or virtual machines with a certain hardware capacity which host one or multiple Pods + resources below:

+   **Kubelet**

+   Description: Kubelet is an agent that runs on each node and is responsible for making sure that the containers are running in a Pod.

+   **Kube Proxy**

+   Description: Kube Proxy is a network proxy that maintains network rules on nodes and helps with network communication to/from the pods.

+   **Container Runtime**

+   Description: The container runtime (e.g., Docker, containerd) is responsible for running containers in a pod.

-3. Master Node: Cluster Control Pane for managing Pods across the Worker Nodes.
+4. Master Node: Cluster Control Pane for managing Pods across the Worker Nodes.
 It contains the following components:

    **API Server**